rhiot/gitbook/quickstarts/kura_camel_quickstart.md

 ## What the quickstart is actually doing?

 This quickstart triggers [Camel timer](http://camel.apache.org/timer.html) event every second and sends it to the system logger using [Camel Log](http://camel.apache.org/log) component.
 This is fairy simple functionality, but enough to demonstrate the Camel Kura project is actually working and processing messages.

+In order to see messages logged by Camel router to Kura log file execute the following command on your remote device:

+    tail -f /var/log/kura.log